History and Progress

 The property now managed by Yiddish Farm has a long history as a Jewish farm and a deep connection to the Yiddish language.
 It was bought in the early 1940s by Helen and Jerome Jochnowitz, Yiddish-speaking Jews that had fled Poland before World War II.
 Helen and Jerome purchased the farm from a German Jewish family with the intention of turning the farm into a Jewish agricultural training center.
 Although this particular dream did not materialize, the Jochnowitz family put the land to use in other ways.
 They grew onions and potatoes, turned it into a dairy and grew hay.
 They used the property as a vacation home, a full-time home, and as a bungalow colony.

 The Yiddish language has played many different roles on the farm.
 For Helen and Jerome, it was the language of their birth.
 They spoke Yiddish with one another and with friends and family.
 In the 1960s and 1970s, the farm became a bungalow colony for Yiddish-speaking Chabad Hasidim.
-The current owner, Dr. George Jochnowitz, is a retired linguist with a special interest in Jewish languages.
+Helen and Jerome’s son, Dr. George Jochnowitz, is a retired linguist with a special interest in Jewish languages.
 He has launched two Yiddish linguistic research projects that are connected to the farm.
 In the 1970s, George studied the Yiddish language patterns that he observed among the Chabad families that spent their summers at the farm and published his research based on them.
 In another study, George interviewed some of the last surviving speakers of a rare dialect of Western Yiddish that had been preserved by German Jewish cattle farmers in the area.
 Dr. Jochnowitz’ home on the farm gave him the opportunity to interview and record this dialect.

 After the 1970s, the bungalow colony closed, and the tenant farmer that had been maintaining the dairy left.
 Some of the farm buildings collapsed, others were demolished, and the original farm house burned to the ground in 1983.
 Most of the farm’s twenty-five fields became overgrown, and the only remaining agricultural pursuit was hay-cutting in some of the larger fields.